 In the game of global tax harmonisation, Switzerland is a key player.
 Will bankers have to tell tax authorities about their clients?
 Will tax avoidance become a crime?
 Will the world's finance ministers gang up against the honey-pot countries?

-No-one knows the answers; but it is sure that Switzerland, as probably the richest and most successful of the havens that attract rich people on the run from their wives and tax inspectors, or just seeking good returns, will be the bell-wether of the flock.
+No one knows the answers; but it is sure that Switzerland, as probably the richest and most successful of the havens that attract rich people on the run from tax inspectors, or just seeking good returns, will be the bellwether of the flock.

-Other than as regards tax, Switzerland is slowly but surely moving towards the EU.
-But during 2001 and 2002, and despite the events of September 11 in the US, the Swiss steadfastly refused to give in to EU pressure over disclosure of information on savings interest, thus threatening the EU's Savings Tax Directive with its plans for information exchange.
-In January, 2003, however, Switzerland finally negotiated an acceptable withholding tax regime with the EU, allowing Finance Ministers to reach a heavily-fudged compromise Savings Tax Directive package.
+For example, during 2001 and 2002, and despite the events of September 11 in the US, the Swiss steadfastly refused to give in to EU pressure over disclosure of information on savings interest, thus threatening the EU's Savings Tax Directive with its plans for information exchange.
+In January 2003, however, Switzerland finally negotiated an acceptable withholding tax regime with the EU, allowing Finance Ministers to reach a heavily-fudged compromise Savings Tax Directive package.
 After last-minute haggling by Italy and Belgium, the Directive entered into force in July 2005.